-Kittens emit their first purr when a few days old, and then purr for the rest their lives, when the appropriate circumstances arise.
+Kittens emit their first purr when they are a few days old, and then they purr for the rest their lives, when the appropriate circumstances arise.

 Each cat has a distinctive purr.
 Some cats have a faint, demure purr; others purr so loudly you can hear them in the next room.
 In addition, some cats purr at the drop of a hat, while others are quite selective with their purring.